ethanlsry/black-hole-raytracer/README.md

 ## Unstable Spherical Photon Orbits in Kerr Spacetime
-We implemented five unstable photon orbits with different initial parameters in spherical-photon-orbits.cpp.
+We implemented five unstable photon orbits with different initial parameters in spherical-photon-orbits.cpp (parameters given by Teo, E. 2003).
 3D plots (via K3D) showed each trajectory continued for some amount of time before it either fell to the singularity or its radius grew large.
 We decided to define “large” in our stop function as five times the initial radius.
 Orbit D, which eventually spiralled outward, is shown below (FIG 3).

 ![FIG.3: 3D Plots of Unstable Photon Orbit](https://github.com/ethanlsry/black-hole-raytracer/blob/main/plots/spherical-orbit-k3d-plot.png?raw=true)